AaronRMartinez/AaronRMartinez/README.md

 I'm a passionate and driven aspiring cybersecurity professional with a strong commitment to continuous learning and staying up to date with the latest industry trends.
 I have built a solid foundation through self-directed studies, relevant courses, training, and practical projects.
 My interest in cybersecurity dates back to high school, where I regularly jailbroke electronics to unlock features.
 Whether purchasing cybersecurity-related books or participating in CTF exercises in my free time, my interest in the field has been longstanding.

-## 🎯 Objective

-My long-standing interest in technology has fueled my passion for cybersecurity.
-This GitHub profile serves not only as a digital portfolio but also as a repository for personal projects and accomplishments.
-As I continue to pursue my passion and education in this field, I intend to expand this repository well into the future.

 ### Cybersecurity Certificates

 <a href="https://github.com/AaronRMartinez/RITx-MicroMasters-Cybersecurity-Certifications/tree/main">RITx MicroMasters Cybersecurity</a>